motional/nuplan-devkit/docs/competition.md

 nuPlan Planning Challenge
 =========================

-## The nuPlan Planning Competition has been postponed to January 2023.

 ### Overview

 The main focus of the nuPlan planning challenge is to evaluate a motion planning system in realistic driving scenarios, using multiple performance metrics.
 In this challenge, it is assumed that a planner will consume a top-down semantic representation of detected traffic participants (vehicles, bicycles, etc.) and static obstacles and plan the vehicle’s future trajectory for a specific time horizon.
 The challenge is organized into three increasingly complex modes: